Top 10 Cambodian Street Food: A Culinary Adventure

 Instructions

-1. Mix marinade ingredients and marinate beef cubes for 1 hour.
+1. Mix marinade ingredients and marinate beef cubes (or mushrooms) for 1 hour.

 4. Serve with rice or a lime-chili dip.
 Optional: Include pineapple salsa for a tropical twist.